corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/deploying-a-cordapp/index.md

       `corda-cli pkg install -n network-example-name  */build/libs/*.cpb`

-   * To deploy your CorDapp to only one of the nodes in the network, use:
+   * Deploy your CorDapp to only one of the nodes in the network using this command:

       `corda-cli pkg install -n <network-name> -m <node-name> <cpb-file-location>`